 Marine Conservation Volunteer Program in Belize

 Ready to dive into a new adventure as a Marine Conservation volunteer in Belize?
-International Volunteer HQ’s Marine Conservation project is set on a tiny private island in the Caribbean where volunteers have the opportunity to help conserve and preserve the stunning marine environment.
-Volunteers will scuba dive at least twice a day in various locations to assist local marine biologists to gather data, conduct surveys and remove invasive species.
+International Volunteer HQ’s Marine Conservation project is set on a tiny private island in the Caribbean where volunteers have the opportunity to help with the efforts to eradicate the invasive Lionfish and conserve and preserve the stunning marine environment.
+Volunteers will scuba dive at least twice a day in various locations to assist with biodiversity (fish, invertebrates, and coral) identification dives and remove invasive species.

 - Programs start every Monday